 URL Decode / Query Parser

-Decode URL-encoded text, inspect full URLs, and expand query parameters into a readable table.
+Decode URL-encoded text and expand query parameters into a readable table.

 | # | Parameter | Value |